MakarovCode/EasyPayULatam/README.md

 gem 'easy_pay_u_latam'
 ```

-We strongly recommend using Devise gem.
+We strongly recommend using Devise gem, this gem use current_user and some other devise methods for fetching user payments.
 ```ruby
 gem 'devise'
 ```